 While training and development holistically offers many benefits to individuals, it’s really a sure fire way to make an organisation more marketable, a fiercer competitor, and sustainable and flexible to change.

 Better performance (and performance management)

 To stay competitive in their niche or industry, an organisation must outperform their peers.
 This is directly impacted by the performance of employees.

 As employees become more productive, efficient and confident in their developing skills and roles, the need for supervision will lessen.
-Of course there will always be need for managers, but a reduced need for micromanagement will allow them to direct their resources to areas that might require it more.
-Plus, employees who feel more independent and empowered are more likely to besatisfied, committed and perform better.
+Of course there will always be need for managers, but reduced micromanagement will allow them to direct their resources to areas that might require it more.
+Plus, employees who feel trusted, independent and empowered are more likely to be satisfied, committed and perform better.